Deakin alumnus Rajesh (Raj) Marfatia explains why he chose Deakin University.

 After initially enrolling in a computer science degree at Deakin, Raj decided to pursue his passion for architecture and sought out a university degree that offered a strong practical base.

-"I had several choices as to where I could undertake my architecture degree: the University of Melbourne, which is inherently traditional; RMIT, which is more avant-garde; and then there was Deakin University at the Waterfront campus, which has a more environmentally conscious and practical approach to teaching architecture.
-Being a practical person, this was very appealing," he said.
+Deakin University has a more environmentally conscious and practical approach to teaching architecture.
+Being a practical person, this was very appealing,' he said.

 Outside work, Raj is a keen angler and hopes to represent Australia in the World Fly Fishing Championships.